-According to Martin Bondeli, an expert on Hegel’s Berne period, Hegel and the Steigers had some lively debates about politics and philosophy, yet overall the young Hegel was pleased to see the Steiger family bestow their favors upon Science (“Wissenschaft”) and Education (“Bildung”), and to hear their criticisms of Bernese politics.
+According to Martin Bondeli, an expert on Hegel’s Berne period, Hegel and the Steigers had some lively debates about politics and philosophy, yet overall the young Hegel was pleased to see the Steiger family bestow their favours upon Science (“Wissenschaft”) and Education (“Bildung”), and to hear their criticisms of Bernese politics.

 In Tschugg Hegel read a considerable portion of this library, with special attention to Montesquieu (ESPRIT DES LOIX), as well as Grotius, Hobbes, Hume, Leibniz, Locke, Macchiavelli, Rousseau, Shaftesbury, Spinoza, Thucydides and Voltaire.
-These authors were also among the favorites of Christoph von Steiger.
+These authors were also among the favourites of Christoph von Steiger.
 We may safely say that Hegel in his Berne period laid the groundwork for his wide knowledge of philosophy, social studies, politics, economics and political economy.
 One can trace this wide and specialized knowledge within Hegel’s famous, PHILOSOPHY OF RIGHT (1821).

 In Berne Hegel maintained a focus on the turmoil of political events in France.
 His sympathies went soon to the “Girondist” faction, as he grew increasingly disillusioned with the excessive brutality of the Reign of Terror.
 Contrary to many of his contemporaries, he kept an optimistic yet sober consideration of the changes introduced by the successive revolutionary governments in France.
 He never abandoned his earlier positive judgement on the achievements of the French Revolution.

 In his translation of Cart’s pamphlet, Hegel added a clear admonishment to all small German princes (“Discite justitiam moniti”), making it clear that France would have put an end to tyranny through military occupation, as the principles of the Revolution were invincible.
 Both translation and commentary were published anonymously in 1798, when Hegel had left Berne for Frankfurt.
 The book was in several copies in Hegel’s private library, however Hegel’s authorship was only discovered 1909, 111 years later.